Skip to content

 Tip: The various service providers’ fields of activity may overlap, so one service provider might cover more than one activity under the bullet points listed above.
 For instance, the exhibition agency can also take charge of exhibition design.

-This blog entry is an excerpt from our comprehensive whitepaper “Successful Planning and Realization of Corporate Showrooms – A guide from HOW to WOW”.
-If you would like to receive the whitepaper free of charge, please write an email with the subject “Whitepaper Showroom” to info@garamantis.com.
+This blog entry is an excerpt from our comprehensive whitepaper "Successful Planning and Realization of Corporate Showrooms - A guide from HOW to WOW".
+If you would like to receive the whitepaper free of charge, please write an email with the subject "Whitepaper Showroom" to [email protected].